aiventures/utils/README.md

 * `20240929` Parsing links, add numbers and allow to launch links from CLI
 * `20240929` Create the possibility to store/load the parsed data without processing
 * `20240929` Add a logic to update a value in a configuration in any case (for example when the config is not build up from scratch )
-* `20240927` Create an Utility to create Markdown with Date Lines
 * `20240923` Generate envs to export Configuration as shell / batch setup scripts
 * `20240923` Enable `Yaml`
 * `20240923` Additional attribute to indicate file path conversions (with no info implicitly leading to no conversion)